2022 NHL Awards: Auston Matthews Wins Hart, Igor Shesterkin Earns Vezina

-2022 NHL Awards: Matthews wins Hart, Shesterkin earns Vezina originally appeared on NBC Sports Chicago
+2022 NHL Awards: Matthews wins Hart, Shesterkin earns Vezina originally appeared on NBC Sports Washington

 The National Hockey League handed out some hardware on Tuesday, and we’re not talking about the Stanley Cup.